neurobagel/query-tool-ai/README.md

     -v /home/user/data:/app/output/ \
     --name query-tool-ai-container neurobagel-query-tool-ai
     ```

+    Then you can access the query tool ai at http://localhost:8000

+    **Note:** the query tool ai is listening on port 8000 inside the docker container, replace port 8000 by the port you would like to expose to the host.
+For example if you'd like to run the tool on port 8080 of your machine you can run the following command:
+    ```bash
+    docker run -d \
+    -p 8080:8000 \
+    -v ollama:/root/.ollama \
+    -v /home/user/data:/app/output/ \
+    --name query-tool-ai-container neurobagel-query-tool-ai
+    ```

   - #### Verify Host and Port
-    To ensure the server is running on localhost, you can check the logs or try accessing the server in your browser or with `curl`:
+    To ensure the server is running on localhost, you can check the logs or try accessing the server in your browser or with `curl`(assuming the the query tool ai is listening on port 8000):
     ```bash
     curl -X GET "http://localhost:8000/"
     ```